-In this episode of The Cross Stitch Podcast, I’m talking about the things I wish I knew before I started cross stitching.
+In this episode of The Cross Stitch Podcast, I’m talking about the 7 things I wish I knew before I started cross stitching.
 Some of them might seem quite obvious but if you are a beginner they may be quite new to you and hopefully help you to avoid the mistakes I made.

 *Affiliate link – I only recommend products I love myself!

 Why not check out my How to Cross Stitch Course for Beginners?
 The 11 video modules strip back the overwhelm of learning how to cross stitch and walk you through it step-by-step – all in one place!

 Listen to the Episode:

 Ttrufflemoo via Instagram commented; “I’m an accountant by day and a cross stitcher by night.
 It’s a great way to unwind.
 I love using my creative side to make new designs and in the process of opening up an Etsy shop to see if other people like them too!”

 7 Things I Wish I Knew Before I Started Cross Stitching:

 1. Don’t pull so hard when making/stitching your “X”